fabricius1/fabricius1/README.md

 ## Hello there!
 My name is Fabrício Barbacena
-## I'm an Certified Azure Data Engineer (DP-203) and Python / Django Software Developer
+## I'm a certified Azure Data Engineer (DP-203) and Python / Django Software Developer

 ##